Keynotes

 Birgit Penzenstadler

-Over the past decade, Birgit has focused on integrating sustainability into requirements engineering (RE), producing a body of work documented by the Karlskrona Alliance, including the Karlskrona Manifesto.
+Over the past decade, she has focused on integrating sustainability into requirements engineering (RE), producing a body of work documented by the Karlskrona Alliance, including the Karlskrona Manifesto.
 This initiative aims to guide sustainable software design.
-Additionally, she investigates how software engineering research can support permaculture and regenerative agriculture, combining her academic expertise with her passion for food growing and plant care.
+Additionally, she investigates how software engineering research can support permaculture and regenerative agriculture, combining her academic background with her passion for food growing and plant care.

 Birgit also embraces a holistic approach to life as a 500-RYT yoga teacher specializing in breathwork, an Embodied Mindfulness Coach, Reiki level II practitioner, NET (narrative exposure therapy) facilitator, and permaculture designer.
 She teaches yoga asana at The Gremlin Movement Society in Göteborg and shares guided meditations and breathwork on Insight Timer.